Smoking a Turkey – The Ultimate Guide w/ Video

 This post may contain affiliate links.
 Please read my disclosure policy.

-Smoking a turkey for a holiday meal creates a juicy bird with crispy skin and amazing flavor!
-Make our smoked turkey recipe for your guests.
+Smoking A Turkey is easier than it sounds!
+Perfect for any holiday meal, smoking a turkey on a pellet grill creates a juicy bird with crispy skin and amazing flavor!
+Make a whole smoked turkey and wow your guests with ease.

 Using a smoker can seem a bit intimidating.
 Once I realized how versatile it is, I started finding all sorts of things to make in it!

-I love that I can make things like this smoked turkey recipe without having my oven on all day.
+I love that I can make things like a whole smoked turkey without having my oven on all day.
 Plus, it’s easy to use any time of year in any kind of weather.

 If you’re having a smaller holiday gathering or want that festival feel at home, try making Smoked Turkey Legs instead.